MKesenheimer/weakinos/README.md

 * libpythia.a

 for your own operating system.
-To do this, call configuration scripts by simply typing
+To do this, call the configuration scripts in the main directory by simply typing

         $ ./configure

-in the main directory.
 Afterwards you can compile the libraries by typing

         $ make libdhelas3.a